carlnorlen/subsequent-drought/README.md

   * Above ground biomass data: http://emapr.ceoas.oregonstate.edu/pages/data/viz/index.html

 ## Code/Software
-The code shared with this submission were written in R 4.02 and run using RStudio.
+The code shared with this submission were written in JavaScript for Google Earth Engine and  R 4.02 run using RStudio.
-The code requires the tidyverse, sf, RSQlite, rFIA, RSToolbox, patchwork, ggpubr, kableExtra, and gstat packages.
+The R code requires the tidyverse, sf, RSQlite, rFIA, RSToolbox, patchwork, ggpubr, kableExtra, and gstat packages.
+GEE code can be added to the code editor using the following link https://code.earthengine.google.com/?accept_repo=users/cnorlen/subsequent_drought.

+## R Code
-R script used to create Figure 1 of the manuscript.
+Script used to create Figure 1 of the manuscript.
   * fig1_map.r

-R script used to create Figure 2 of the manuscript.
+Script used to create Figure 2 of the manuscript.
   * fig2_time_series.r

-R script used to create Figure 3 of the manuscript, and Figures S2, S3, S5, S8, S10, S12 and S19.
+Script used to create Figure 3 of the manuscript, and Figures S2, S3, S5, S8, S10, S12 and S19.
   * fig3_sfigs_grids.r

-R script used to create Figure 4 of the manuscript, Figure S6, and Tables S3 to S5.
+Script used to create Figure 4 of the manuscript, Figure S6, and Tables S3 to S5.
   * fig4_sfig_FIA_analysis.r

-R script used to create Figure 5 of the manuscript, Tables S1, S2, and S6, and Figures S14, S15, S18, and S20.
+Script used to create Figure 5 of the manuscript, Tables S1, S2, and S6, and Figures S14, S15, S18, and S20.
   * fig5_correlation_simple.r

-R script used to create Figures S1, S6, S7, S9, S11, and S13.
+Script used to create Figures S1, S6, S7, S9, S11, and S13.
   * sfig1_maps.r

-R script used to create Figure S4.
+Script used to create Figure S4.
   * sfig3_ndvi_flux_tower

-R script used to create Figures S16, S17.
+Script used to create Figures S16, S17.
   * sfig4_spatial_autocorrelation

+## GEE JavaScript Code
+Script used to create a Landsat Tasseled Cap Brightness composites and save the GeoTiffs as GEE assets
+  * Export_Landsat_Brightness_Composite_CA.js

+Script used to create an NDMI time series and save the GeoTiffs as GEE assets
+  * Export_Landsat_NDMI_TimeSeries_CA.js

+Script used to create an NDVI time series and save the GeoTiffs as GEE assets
+  * Export_Landsat_NDVI_TimeSeries_CA.js

+Script used to process and export the data used to create manuscript Figure 1
+  * Fig1_drought_exposure_map.js

+Script used to process and export the data used to create manuscript Figure 2
+  * Fig2_time_series.js

+Script used to process and export the data used to create manuscript Figures 3, 4, and 5
+  * Fig3_5_SFigs_regression_data

+Script used to process and export the data used to create manuscript Figures S13
+  * SFig_13_NDVI_ET_scaling.js

+Script used to process and export the hillshade data used to create additional Supplementary manuscript Figures
+  * SFigs_hillshade_base_map.js

+Script used to process and export the data used to create additional Supplementary mansucript Figures assessing spatial autocorrelation
+  * SFigs_spatial_autocorrelation_data.js

+Functions used to create a time series of Aerial Detection Survey (ADS) data and add it to another script
+  * ads.js

+Functions used to create a time series stack of Landsat data and add that to another script
+  * All_Landsat.js

+Functions used to process an biomass time series dataset and add it to another script
+  * biomass.js

+Functions used to process climate time series data and add it to another script
+  * climate.js

+Functions used to process climatology data and add it to another script
+  * climatology.js

+Functions used to create time series composites of Landsat data at various time lenghts and add it to another Script
+  * composites.js

+Functions used to download data as a CSV file for further Analysis
+  * download.js

+Functions used to add wildfire data (FRAP) to another Script
+  * frap.js

+Functions used to join data sets together
+  * join.js

+Functions used to mask raster data sets
+  * mask.js

+Functions used to process Pr-ET time series data and add it to other scripts
+  * pet.js

+Functions used to change the spatial resolution of raster data sets
+  * resolution.js

+Functions used to calculate vegetation indices for Landsat data
+  * veg_indices.js